 The programme was presented in one of London's most iconic spaces - the Crystal Palace Subway, the first time in over 30 years that a cultural event has taken place in this amazing venue.
 After a moving rendition of Britten/Sitwell's 'Still Falls the Rain', the silence was broken by the sound of approaching bombers; the highlight of the event being an improvisational tap dance by Irène, which you can see here.
+After the air raid sirens were silenced, our wardens read out the safety instructions.
+For the duration of the raid we performed:

 HOME FRONT